jdavidson/jdavidson.github.io/_drafts/big-data-applications.md

 Anomaly Detection - fraud, threat
 Forecast - model generation

-Companies like Rich Relevance, WibiData, Sift Sciences, and Optimizely are providing these services.
+Companies like Rich Relevance, WibiData, Sift Sciences, and Optimizely are providing recommendation, personalization and fraud detection as a service.

 The result of which is the proliferation of tools and technology that is enabling big data applications previously only possible at places like Google.
 These data scientists are creating the next generation of applications only now possible.